ninj/demo-pytest-tox/README.md

 - `inv code-check` will run code checks
 - `inv code-format` will reformat code
 - `inv test` will run tests via `tox` for multiple python versions.
+- `inv build` will perform the main build.

 Notes: